Contentious Probate

 Claims under the 1975 Act can only be made against a Deceased who was domiciled in England or Wales.

-It is initially necessary to assess the merits of a potential claim to understand if it would be worthwhile and/or cost effective.
+It is initially necessary to assess the merits of a potential claim or financial provision claim to understand if it would be worthwhile and/or cost effective.

-Claims of this nature should only be undertaken by solicitors specialising in contentious probate matters and ideally they will be members of ACTAPS - The Association of Contentious Trust and Probate Specialists.
+Claims of this nature should only be undertaken by solicitors specialising in contentious probate matters and ideally they will be members of ACTAPS - The Association of Contentious Trust and Probate Specialists - of which Noel McNicholas is.

 If the claim relates the validity of the Will, it is generally better to address this sooner than later as memories of important witnesses will fade over time.